KFreon/KaelsKabbage/content/posts/2025-05-01-aspire-more-than-just-a-dashboard/index.md

 When Aspire was released, I created a project and thought the automatic logs and metrics were cool, but left it alone since I had other ways of getting that info.
 I think this was a mistake.

+> There's a bunch of [new toys](#dec-2025-update) in the v9.4 and v13 releases like custom commands and user interactivity.

 <!--more-->

 # What is Aspire